Global CucinaGlobal Cucina

 4. 4

 Once you have obtained a nice smooth ball, let it rest on the work surface for about ten minutes, covering it with a bowl.
-Once rested, fold it: imagine that the sphere is divided into 4 parts, take the end of each, gently pull it and fold it towards the center.
+Once rested, fold the dough: imagine that the sphere is divided into 4 parts, take the end of each, gently pull it and fold it towards the center.
 Then fold the dough.

 5. 5

 Turn it over on itself, give it the shape of a sphere.
 Transfer the dough to a bowl, cover with plastic wrap, and let it rise.
-For convenience, you can place the bowl in the oven turned off but with the light on, so the inside will reach a temperature of 26-28°, ideal for rising; alternatively, you can also place the bowl in a warm place.
-The times are approximate because each dough, the temperature, and the weather conditions influence the rising: on average, the dough should take 6 hours to double in volume.
+For convenience, you can place the bowl in the oven turned off but with the light on, so the inside will reach a temperature of 26-28°C, ideal for rising; alternatively, you can also place the bowl in a warm place.
+The times are approximate because each dough, the temperature, and weather conditions influence the rising: on average, the dough should take 6 hours to double in volume.

 6. 6